openedx/edx-documentation/en_us/shared/student_progress/course_student.rst

        optional and was supplied only at registration.
    * - goals
      - This value is optional and is supplied only at registration.
+   * - enrollment_mode
+     - Indicates the enrollment track that the learner is enrolled in, such as "audit" or "verified".
+   * - verification_status

+     - Indicates whether learners who are enrolled in course tracks that require ID verification have successfully verified their identities to edX by submitting an official photo ID via webcam.
+The value in this column is "N/A" for learners enrolled in course tracks that do not require ID verification.

+       A value of "Not ID Verified" in this column indicates that the learner is enrolled in a course track that requires ID verification (such as "verified") but she has not attempted ID verification, or the ID verification has failed or expired.

+       A value of "ID Verified" indicates that the learner is enrolled in a course track that requires ID verification, and her ID verification is current and valid.

    * - cohort
      - This column is included only if the course has cohorts enabled.
 For courses that include learner cohorts, shows the name of the cohort group